cpjobling/eg-247-textbook/README.md

-# Textbook for EGLM03 Modern Control Systems
+# Textbook for EG-247 Signals and Systems

 This is the source code for the course notes for EG-247 Signals and Systems.